 We are Lebanon County NAACP Branch 26AA in Lebanon County, Pennsylvania.
 First established in fall 2020, we gained official branch status on February 20, 2021, and became a fully-fledged branch in August of that year.

-At the current writing in January 2023, we are 91 members strong, with a committed general membership and four active standing committees: (1) Education, (2) Criminal Justice & Public Safety, (3) Voting Rights & Political Engagement, and (4) Legal Redress.
+At the current writing in January 2024, we are over 80 members strong, with a committed general membership and four active standing committees: (1) Education, (2) Criminal Justice & Public Safety, (3) Voting Rights & Political Engagement, and (4) Legal Redress.

 Our general membership meets at 7 pm on the first Thursday of each month.
-Most meetings are still on Zoom, but for 2023 we decided to hold four in-person meetings, on January 5, April 6, July 6, and October 5.
 Our standing committees, where much of the real work takes place, have their own meeting schedules.
 We also organize, sponsor, and lend our support to a variety of community events.
 Who are we and what do we stand for?
 Inquiries are warmly invited.

 Officers